aws-samples/serverless-patterns/appsync-bedrock-streaming-sam/README.md

-# Amazon DynamoDB Streams to AppSync Subscription
+# Amazon DynamoDB Streams to AWS AppSync Subscription

-This pattern creates an AppSync API allowing you to listen to invoke Anthropic Claude V3 Haiku through a mutation and listen to the response being streamed through a subscription.
+This pattern creates an AppSync API allowing you to invoke an Amazon Bedrock model (here Anthropic Claude V3 Haiku) through a mutation and listen to the response being streamed through a subscription.

 Learn more about this pattern at ServerlessLand Patterns: https://serverlessland.com/patterns/appsync-bedrock-streaming-sam